tschuelia/PyPythia/docs/usage.md

 The output will be something like `The predicted difficulty for MSA examples/example.phy is: 0.02.`, telling us that example.phy is an easy dataset.
 In fact, this dataset exhibits a single likelihood peak.
-Depending on the predictor version you are using, the actual value might slightly differ.
+Depending on the predictor version or operating system you are using, the actual value might slightly differ.
 This is expected and nothing to worry about 🙂

 *Note that Pythia can also handle FASTA input files, see section Input Data below.*